-- 1. disorderly, that is: - a. fighting, assaulting or behaving violently, - b. threatening another with bodily harm, - c. harassment, bullying, or intimidating students or school personnel (BOE policies; Non-Discrimination and Harassment; Sexual Harassment; Bullying/Harassment Prevention and Intervention) - d. making unreasonable noise, - e. being untruthful with school personnel or making false reports, - f. possessing electronic devices such as, but not limited to: video/audio players & recorders, remote controls, electronic games, beepers, pagers, cellular phones, - g. obstructing vehicular or pedestrian traffic, - h. driving recklessly, - i. creating a hazardous or physically offensive condition by an act which serves no legitimate purpose, - j. loitering or trespassing - k. being present on or entering into any school property, function or vehicle without authorization, - 1. disrupts or is reasonably likely to disrupt the educational process or school operations; or is - 2.
-Engage in conduct that is insubordinate Examples of insubordinate conduct include: - a.
-Failing to comply with the reasonable directions of teachers, school administrators or other school employees in charge of students or otherwise demonstrating disrespect. - b.
-Lateness for, missing or leaving school without permission - c.
-Skipping detention - 3. engages in any of the following forms of academic misconduct: a. tardiness, - b. missing or leaving school or class without permission or excuse, - c. cheating, plagiarism, copyright/trademark violations or assisting another in such conduct - d. improperly altering documents or records. - 4. endangers the safety, health, morals, or welfare of themselves or others by any act, including but not limited to: - a. fighting, assaulting or behaving violently, threatening another with bodily harm, - b. harassment or illegal discrimination, which includes the use of race, color, weight, creed, national origin, ethnic group, religion, religious practice, sex, gender, sexual orientation or disability as a basis for treating another in a negative manner.
-(BOE policies; Sexual Harassment; Bullying/Harassment Prevention and Intervention) c. bullying - d. cyber-bullying - e. sexting
+- 1. disorderly, that is: - a. fighting, assaulting, or behaving violently, - b. threatening another with bodily harm, - c. harassment, bullying, or intimidating students or school personnel (BOE policies; Non- Discrimination and Harassment; Sexual Harassment; Bullying/Harassment Prevention and Intervention) - d. making unreasonable noise, - e. being untruthful with school personnel or making false reports, - f. possessing personal electronic devices (PEDs) which include but are not limited to cell phones, smart watches, iPads, iPods, and any other electronic device that can reach a cellular or internet network. - g. obstructing vehicular or pedestrian traffic, - h. driving recklessly, - i. creating a hazardous or physically offensive condition by an act which serves no legitimate purpose, - j. loitering or trespassing - k. being present on or entering into any school property, function or vehicle without authorization, - 1. disrupts or is reasonably likely to disrupt the educational process or school operations. - 2. engage in conduct that is insubordinate Examples of insubordinate conduct include: - a. failing to comply with the reasonable directions of teachers, school administrators or other school employees in charge of students or otherwise demonstrating disrespect. - b. lateness for, missing or leaving school without permission. - c. skipping detention. - 3. engages in any of the following forms of academic misconduct: - a. tardiness, - b. missing or leaving school or class without permission or excuse, - c. cheating, plagiarism, copyright/trademark violations or assisting another in such conduct. - d. improperly altering documents or records.

+4. endangers the safety, health, morals, or welfare of themselves or others by any act, including but not limited to:

+a. fighting, assaulting, or behaving violently, threatening another with bodily harm,

-- f. making unreasonable noise, - g. possession, use, distribution, transfer or sale of tobacco or tobacco products, ecigarettes, vaporizer pens, alcohol, drugs or other controlled substances, drug paraphernalia or synthetic cannabinoid products including but not limited to incense herbal mixture potpourri - h. possession, use, or sale of weapons, fireworks, or other dangerous or prohibited objects or contraband.
-Dangerous objects include, but are not limited to: guns, starter pistols, knives of any kind (including all types of pocket knives), razors, box cutters, clubs, metal knuckles, nunchucks, Kung Fu stars, explosives, and any instrument, article or substance, which under the circumstances in which it is used, attempted to be used or threatened to be used, is readily capable of causing death or other serious physical injury.
-Any object that resembles a dangerous object (such as a fake gun) will be considered a prohibited object., - i. using obscene, profane, lewd, vulgar or abusive language or behavior, - j. possession, sale, distribution, transfer or use of lewd or obscene materials, k. gambling, - 1. hazing, - m. extortion, - n. theft, - vandalism, willfully defacing, damaging or destroying school property or vehicles used by entities under contract with the district to provide services for the district.
-Willfully defacing, vandalizing, damaging or destroying the property of others on school premises, at school functions or on school buses under contract to the district, or - p. misuse of school information technology (BOE Policy; Internet Protection Policy) or other school property. - 5. engages in conduct that violates Board's rules and regulations for the maintenance of public order on school property in Section XV below or Federal, State or local laws.
+- b. harassment or illegal discrimination, which includes the use of race, color, weight, creed, national origin, ethnic group, religion, religious practice, sex, gender, sexual orientation, or disability as a basis for treating another in a negative manner.
+(BOE policies; Sexual Harassment; Bullying/Harassment Prevention and Intervention) - c. bullying - d. cyber-bullying including the use of PEDs to record others. - e. sexting - f. making unreasonable noise, - g. possession, use, distribution, transfer or sale of tobacco or tobacco products, ecigarettes, vaporizer pens, alcohol, drugs or other controlled substances, drug paraphernalia or synthetic cannabinoid products including but not limited to incense herbal mixture potpourri. - h. possession, use, or sale of weapons, fireworks, or other dangerous or prohibited objects or contraband.
+Dangerous objects include, but are not limited to: guns, starter pistols, knives of any kind (including all types of pocket knives), razors, box cutters, clubs, metal knuckles, nun-chucks, Kung Fu stars, explosives, and any instrument, article or substance, which under the circumstances in which it is used, attempted to be used or threatened to be used, is readily capable of causing death or other serious physical injury.
+Any object that resembles a dangerous object (such as a fake gun) will be considered a prohibited object, - i. using obscene, profane, lewd, vulgar, or abusive language or behavior, - j. possession, sale, distribution, transfer, or use of lewd or obscene materials, k. gambling, - k. hazing, - 1. extortion, - m. theft, - n. vandalism, willfully defacing, damaging or destroying school property or vehicles used by entities under contract with the district to provide services for the district.
+Willfully defacing, vandalizing, damaging, or destroying the property of others on school premises, at school functions or on school buses under contract to the district, or - o. misuse of school information technology (BOE Policy; Internet Protection Policy) or other school property.

+5. engages in conduct that violates Board's rules and regulations for the maintenance of public order on school property in Section XV below or Federal, State, or local laws.